 Believe it or not, I wasn’t always good at math.
-In fact, I was marginal, at best, in high school algebra.
-I started to develop a little more in analytic geometry and the calculus, but alas success there depends on algebraic acumen.
+In fact, I was quite marginal, at best, in high school algebra (8th grade).
+I started to develop a little more in Analytic Geometry, (11th grade) and the Calculus (12th grade), but alas success in Calc depends on having algebraic acumen.

 At age 17, I entered college as an Engineering major.
-I struggled through Calculus I (for engineering students) and calculus-based physics before changing my major to Applied Mathematics.
-During my freshman year, I actually toyed with majoring in Secondary Education to be a math teacher, but I ultimately settled on becoming Finance major with a minor in Applied Statistics (what the heck, I already had a plethora of math courses).
+I struggled through Calculus I and Physics (both for engineering majors) before changing my major to Applied Mathematics.
+During my freshman year, I actually toyed with majoring in Secondary Education to be a math teacher, but I ultimately settled on becoming Finance major with a minor in Applied Statistics by the beginning of my sophomore year (what the heck, I already had a plethora of math courses).

 But my first semester freshman year, I thought I would waltz through college the way I did high school — engineering courses and all.
 I reasoned I was smart and had a good memory.
 High school had come somewhat easily for me.
-Although I didn’t really apply myself, I graduated 23rd in my class of 116 students.
+Although I didn’t really apply myself, I did manage to graduate 23rd in my class of 116 students.
 How hard could college be?
-High school with ashtrays, I thought.
+It’s just high school with ashtrays… or so I thought.

 Surprise!
-I earned (was probably given — I was an athlete…) a 1.53 GPA that first semester.
+I “earned” (probably given — I was an athlete…) a 1.53 GPA that first semester.
 As a result, I was placed on academic probation!
 I had until the end of that school year to get my cumulative GPA above 2.0.

 Second semester, I was improving, but I came down with a bad case of mono.
 I missed three weeks of classes.
 (I was actually attending!)
 I still managed to earn a 2.62, which brought my cumulative GPA above 2.00 — barely — to a whopping 2.04!
 As it turned out, college was not like high school.